FAQ for the Graduate Program Application Process

 You are eligible for admission to graduate programs at Stanford as long as you have either completed a bachelor’s degree from a U.S. college or university accredited by a regional accrediting association; or completed an international degree that is equivalent to a U.S. bachelor’s degree from a college or university of recognized standing.

-No, Stanford University allows only one degree program application per academic year.
-You may apply concurrently to one departmental program and to a professional school (law, medicine or business).
-Please contact the Student Services Officer, at firstname.lastname@example.org, for further information.
+You may apply to only one degree program per academic year; however, you may only apply concurrently to one departmental program and to a professional school program (law, medicine or business).
+Please refer to https://studentaffairs.stanford.edu/gradadmissions/faq-applying.

 Although requesting department evaluation for MA if not accepted to PhD is an option provided in the University Graduate Application, the Department of Anthropology does not offer this option.
 Students should apply separately to either the PhD or the MA degree program in Anthropology.
 The department reserves the right to offer admission to an applicant for the MA or PhD regardless of the desired program stated in the Graduate Application.

-Stanford uses an on‐line application and the fee is $125.
+Stanford uses an on‐line application.
+Information regarding the application fee can be found at https://studentaffairs.stanford.edu/gradadmissions/applying/fee.
 This allows applicants to save data and work on their application from any computer on multiple occasions.
 The University Registrar’s Office of Graduate Admissions will consider a paper application only if the prospective applicant can show extenuating circumstances that prevent internet access.
 There is an additional cost for the paper application packet.

 Applicants are welcome to tour the department and to make an appointment to meet with the Student Services Officer.